 This page covers disability discrimination in higher and further education under the Equality Act.
 A student who stammers has these rights provided the stammer is a “disability” as defined, which it very often will be.
 There are different rules for Northern Ireland.

-- What equality law means for you as a student in further or higher education (link to EHRC), issued 2012.
+- What equality law means for you as a student in further or higher education (EHRC), issued 2014.

 - Technical guidance on further and higher education, issued in 2012, also referred to on this page as the ‘Technical guidance’.
 This guidance has been issued in place of a statutory Code of Practice.

-- The ‘2007 Code of Practice’ on this page means the Code of Practice (revised) for providers of post-16 education and related services (link to dera.ioe.ac.uk), dated 2007.
+- The ‘2007 Code of Practice’ on this page means the Code of Practice (revised) for providers of post-16 education and related services (dera.ioe.ac.uk), dated 2007.
 The 2007 Code may still be in force, but is out of date in that it does not include the Equality Act 2010.
 A Code of Practice is not an authoritative statement of the law – it is for the courts to interpret the law.
 However, courts must take into account any part of the Code that appears relevant.

 Universities and further education institutions are covered.
 This includes sixth form colleges.
 The detailed rules on what is covered are in EqA s.91 with s.94, explained in para 10.2 of the Technical guidance.

 This page focusses on universities and further education institutions within s.91.
 However, broadly similar rules apply to the following:

 - a local authority in England or Wales securing a course of higher or further education, including adult and community education.
 In Scotland, it is an education authority securing a course of further education.
 (EqA s.92, and Chapter 11 of Technical guidance)

 - recreational or training facilities provided by local authorities under certain statutory provisions.
 In Scotland it is these facilities provided by education authorities.
 (EqA s.93, and from para 11.16 of Technical guidance.)